haru3613/getting-started-solution-template/README.md

   - **data_out** : A message from Exosense, that is sent to device, after eventual value encoding .
   - **config_io** : Metadata describing relevant device data capabilities, like port used and channel name it has.
 It is used by Exosense too.
 If uses device control, will necessarily means enable *control* boolean.
 It is possible to give a pattern of downlink and ack topics also.
   - **uplink_meta** : All raw information got on the last uplink.
-  - **ack_meta** : All raw information got on the last device acknowledgment topic.
-After you send a downlink requiring acknowledgment.
+  - **ack_meta** : All raw information got on the last device acknowledgment topic, but at this moment is only used with device shadow feature.

 *How can I use Exosense to send messages to my device ?*
   In Exosense you need to create a template associated with your channel on which you have control on it.
 It will be possible to generate a downlink to your device then.
 Follow these steps: